matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

   difference is that without a dedicated access token they are unable to receive device messages.
 While in theory this does make them unable to see encrypted messages, this is not designed to be a security mechanism.

-- An appservice trying to log in as a user will always create a new device, which means the user would be informed of the new device on their existing sessions.
-It should be very obvious if a malicous appservice is creating new devices on your account.

 In conclusion this MSC only automates the creation of new devices for users inside an AS namespace, which is something a server admin could already do.
 Appservices should always be treated with care and so with these facts in mind the MSC should be considered secure.